amowry/warbl/README.md

   C:\Users\\(username)\AppData\Local\Arduino15\packages\adafruit\hardware\avr\1.4.12

   I use the free NotePad++ app to edit this.
+First, change line 286 to change the name that shows up in Arduino:

+  itsybitsy32u4_3V.name=WARBL

-You’ll change lines 296 and 297 to these to use the WARBL USB VID and PID:
+  Then change lines 296 and 297 to these to use the WARBL USB VID and PID:

   itsybitsy32u4_3V.build.vid=0x04D8